How Parliament works

 Sometimes people use the term ‘breach of privilege’ when they actually mean ‘contempt of the House’.
 The link between contempt and parliamentary privilege is that one of the privileges of the House is the power to punish for contempt.
 An example of contempt might be the failure of a person to attend, having received a summons (see above).
 Others might be the deliberate misleading of the House or a committee, or obstructing a witness appearing before a committee.
 These are not breaches of privilege because they do not breach any particular privilege established in law.
 Nevertheless, they impede and obstruct the House in carrying out its functions and can be punished accordingly, in much the same way as contempt of court.

 While the House has the ability to imprison, this has not been exercised in New Zealand.
-Punishments today can be expected to take account of the New Zealand Bill of Rights Act 1990 and are more likely to involve a fine, a censure, a requirement to apologise, or perhaps restrictions on access to the parliamentary precincts.
-In the case of members of Parliament being found in contempt, punishment could be as severe as suspension or even expulsion from the House.
-The latter has not occurred in New Zealand to date.
+Punishments today can be expected to take account of the New Zealand Bill of Rights Act 1990 and are more likely to involve a censure, a requirement to apologise, or perhaps restrictions on access to the parliamentary precincts.
+In very serious cases, a fine of up to $1000 may be imposed.
+In the case of members of Parliament being found in contempt, punishment could be as severe as suspension.

-Joseph, Philip A., Constitutional and Administrative Law in New Zealand, 2nd edition, Wellington, 2001.
+Joseph, Philip A, Constitutional and Administrative Law in New Zealand, 4th edition, Thomson Reuters, Wellington, 2014

-McGee, David, Parliamentary Practice in New Zealand, 3rd edition, Wellington, 2005.
+McGee, David, Parliamentary Practice in New Zealand, 3rd edition, Dunmore Publishing, Wellington, 2005 www.parliament.nz